 Today, with a president who pals around with white supremacists, defends neo-Nazis and who has exhibited time and time again he has no respect for people of color, it’s important to remember that even in the face of state-sponsored violence and terroristic threats, Americans who believe in equality will keep coming back, fighting and marching, raising fists and holding placards, until the injustice is undone.

-Remember that, Donald Trump: no matter how much fear and loathing you try to churn, Americans who support truth and justice will always win.
+Remember that, Donald Trump: No matter how much fear and loathing you try to churn, Americans who support truth and justice will always win.
 It may take some time, but the end result will be the same: hateful people such as you and your allies will end up on the wrong side of history.
-How “Sad!” for you.
+How “Sad!” for you, Mr. President.